 Good customer service is essential for building trust.
 You want your customers to feel like they have somewhere to turn to if they are unsatisfied with their purchase.
 A good example is offering live chat support on your site.
 You can have a small chatbot or popup in the bottom corner that lets customers quickly contact your support team with any questions about your products.

 In addition, customers often are uncertain about whether a product would fit their needs and don’t have time to do extensive internet research to figure that out.
 Being able to ask a quick question and receive a quick answer can help sway them toward purchasing.

 13. Keep Your Branding On Par

-Your visitors shouldn’t feel as if they are being taken to a different website when they are checking out.
-This starts with making sure that your checkout page is hosted on the same actual domain name as the rest of your site.
+Your visitors shouldn’t feel they are being taken to a different website when checking out.
+This starts with ensuring that your checkout page is hosted on the same domain name as the rest of your site.

 Additionally, the branding of your checkout page designs should be on par with the rest of your website.
 For example, keep the color scheme the same and make sure your logo is displayed somewhere at checkout, such as in the header.

 User Interface and Checkout Design Tips